BCDA-APS/gestalt/docs/reference/nodes/positioners.md

 ---

 Positions a widget so that the midpoint of the widget on the horizontal axis matches up with the midpoint of the widget's parent on the same axis.
-Note that, a parent's size is determined at the point when a widget is defined.
-Any widgets defined afterward may affect the final size of the parent.

 * **Example**